isomerpages/moe-acspri/_about-us/Vision, Mission & Values.md

 **Creative Learner**

-The ACS(P) gentleman is a creative and intentive thinker who is aware of the socio-cultural sensitivities and possesses a global outlook to issues in the world.
+The ACS(P) gentleman is a creative and inventive thinker who is aware of the socio-cultural sensitivities and possesses a global outlook to issues in the world.
 He is curious and creative, and seeks to understand complexities and ambiguities.
 He processes information and knowledge, solves challenges, and is not only a consumer of knowledge but is bold to suggest new ways of doing things.

 **Effective Communicator**